HumanSignal/label-studio/docs/source/guide/tasks.md

 this is a second task
 ```

 If you want to import entire plain text files without each line becoming a new labeling task, customize the labeling configuration to specify `valueType="url"` in the Text tag.
-See the [Text tag documentation](/tags/text.html)
+See the [Text tag documentation](/tags/text.html).
+Note that using this setting means that when you export your tasks, you export the links to the raw data created by Label Studio, rather than the raw data.
+If you want to export tasks with data, and label text files with new lines, use the [Label Studio JSON format](#Basic-Label-Studio-JSON-format).

 ## Import data from a local directory